 Here's a fun example from Super Coffee.

-Conversational SMS is a great opportunity for your brand to build a solid relationship between you and your customers.
-This is because it’s not something every brand does, and it’s a great way to send something personal to your customers that makes them feel special as one of your brand advocates.
-Rather than using this type of SMS to increase sales or have customers redeem coupons, this is for building solid relationships so that customers stay loyal to your brand and make future purchases.
-We saw two brands doing this well: Maev and JUDY.
+Conversational SMS is an awesome tool your brand can use to build solid relationships with customers.
+This is because it’s not something every brand does, and sending something personal to your customers is a great way to make them feel special.
+Rather than using this type of SMS to increase sales and revenue, many brands lean on this message type to drive engagement and loyalty—which often turn into future purchases.
+Here are two brands doing this well: Maev and JUDY.

-Integrate with a leading SMS tool to optimize your ecommerce marketing stack
+Integrate with a leading SMS tool to optimize your ecommerce marketing stack.

-TCPA-compliant SMS messages, it makes your marketing efforts way easier.
-This is why apps like Postscript are a great feature for any ecommerce brand hoping to start using SMS marketing.
+Also, when you can trust an experienced platform to ensure your Shopify store is sending optimized, TCPA-compliant SMS messages, it makes your marketing efforts way easier.
+This is why apps like Postscript are a great tool for any ecommerce brand hoping to leverage SMS.